What Is Miso? Exploring Its Types, Uses, and Nutritional Benefits

 Marinades and Glazes

-Imagine a glossy coating on your grilled chicken or that caramelised edge on yoursalmon or mackerel -that's miso working its magic.
-It mingles well with a marinade or glaze, tenderising meats, and fish, and enhancing vegetables with its umami flavours, making every bite an unforgettable experience.
+Imagine a glossy coating on your grilled chicken or that caramelised edge on your salmon or mackerel - that's miso working its magic.
+It mingles well with a marinade or glaze, tenderising meats, and fish, and enhancing vegetables with its umami flavours, which we think makes every bite an unforgettable experience.

 Salad Dressings and Sauces

-Miso isn't just for hot dishes; it can prove a game-changer in cold cuisine too.
-Simply add it into your dressings to create wonders such as ginger and miso salad dressing, and watch it transform your next salad dish.
+Miso isn't just for hot dishes; we find it can prove a game-changer in cold cuisine too.
+Simply add it to your dressings to create wonders such as ginger and miso salad dressing, and watch it transform your next salad dish.
 Miso does a great job of adding extra flavour into the mix and creates an unforgettable sauce that'll make your palate rejoice.

 Other Creative Uses